 Tell People About It

 - Blog about the work.
+If you are a blogger, you can make separate entries about completed work or bodies of work.
 Be sure the complete credit line is visible with the image, and that viewers will know it's for sale.

 - Edit the text from your blog into a descriptive sentence that you can use on your website or social media profiles.

 - Add the descriptive sentence to your inventory database.
 When you do this, the sentence will always be with the work, and you can copy and paste it with abandon.

 - Upload the image to your website.
 Double check to make sure that your name and credit line is visible whenever the image is enlarged.